TeaqariaWTF/gphotos-unlimited-zygisk/README.md

 # Warning !
 Module will only works with Zygisk, it will not run with Riru, Shamiko, etc !!
+Some modules could break and prevent this module from running, if module does not work, try disable some modules and see

 # Usage
 [Download zip from repository](https://github.com/cuynu/gphotos-unlimited-magisk/archive/refs/heads/master.zip) or [release page](https://github.com/cuynu/gphotos-unlimited-magisk/releases), enable Zygisk then install with Magisk v24.3+ and reboot